timmackinnon/ansible-101/README.md

 ## Introduction
 This repository code holds some example code for how to use Ansible to target a set of remote hosts to download a file, explode it and verify a thing or two.

-A simple `Vagrantfile` here to potentially be used as the environment in which to use this code.
+A simple `Vagrantfile` is included here to potentially be used as the environment in which to run this code.

 ## Setting up a Virtualenv
 ```